anyfactor/JSON-Plaintext-to-SQL/README.md

 ![](2021-07-10-11-43-37.png)

 This operation resulted in 965 files that is divided in 5000 lines.
 Each file has different file size as I splitted the file by lines and not by size.

+### Traversing and Parsing data

+Now we have to parse the data from each of the files.
+The structure of the file is same across file to file.

+We can use the Python's `json` module's `loads` method to parse the data which converts string representation of JSON object to python dictionary.
+To do that we will first split the file to dictionary with the delimite of `, ` then we will append each parsed JSON object to a file.

+To traverse across the filesystem I am going to use the `os.listdir` method.

+For each file we are going to parse to dictionary, create a list of dictionary and input the list of dictionary to an SQLite3 db.

+### SQLite3 DB

+Because I am dumping converting an incredible amount of code in my first attempt I tried to do `execute` > `commit` for each line of data.
+Which was a terrible terrible idea.
+Now, I am using `executemany` and doing a commit.